 Knowledge about individual components of agricultural systems (including people, plants, animals and soil, water and other resources) has expanded rapidly, but less is known about how these systems work as a whole.
 There is a need to integrate knowledge from a number of disciplines in order to maintain and enhance the performance of agricultural systems so that resource use is efficient and sustainable.
 Agricultural systems can be viewed from a local, national or international perspective.
-A systems approach to sustainable agriculture considers the linkages between human activity and institutions with agricultural production systems, natural resource management and the interrelationships of these with social and economic systems.
+A systems approach to sustainable agriculture considers the linkages between human activity and institutions with agricultural production systems.
+Key areas of study include agricultural production systems, natural resource management and the interrelationships of these with social and economic systems.